euske/euskit/README.md

 `.js` file and one `.html` file (and pngs and mp3s when you need them).
 There's no `node_modules` or webpack crap either.
 I've created more than 50 games with this thing, so this isn't entirely a pipe dream.
-Yes, you can do it too.
+And you can do it too.

 This engine was named by Mr. Rat King.